nakagami/pydrda/README.rst

     $ pip install pydrda

-And if you want to connect to Db2, you need
+If you want to connect to Db2, you may need to install pyDes.

 ::